 On the second day of school, I greet my students with another handshake.
 Again on the third, fourth, and fifth day of school.
 It does not take long for students to catch on that this is a daily routine and something that I find profoundly powerful (especially in the beginning of the year as it helps me learn students’ names much faster!).
 While we sometimes use these quick breaks between classes to check our email, erase the board, or just take a break, I find that standing by the door really builds a greater sense of community.

 I shake my students’ hands every day because it allows me to check in with each of them.
 With five classes of 40 students, it is sometimes difficult to really talk to, get to know, or pay equal attention to all of our students.
-While this sometimes leads to teacher guilt, it really isn’t our fault.
-With only 55 minutes, tons of material to teach, and managing the classroom, it is often the students who demand more attention–the more talkative or outgoing (or sometimes even “disruptive”) students–who teachers gravitate more towards.
+While this sometimes leads to teacher guilt, it’s also so difficult to do this.
+With only 55 minutes, tons of material to teach, and managing the classroom, it is sometimes the students who demand more attention–the more talkative students–who teachers gravitate more towards.
 This disallows all students to feel equally welcomed or embraced.
 While some students purposefully try to fade into the background of their classrooms, by welcoming the students at the door, I ensure that I interact with each and every student at least once that day.

 While I’m guilty of sometimes missing a day, students expect me to be at the door every day.
 Students know that I will ask them how they are doing and they know that there is at least one adult on campus who is checking in on them, helping their social-emotional well-being.
 In those few moments with students, we have laughed over funny stories that happened to them over the weekend, and students have also cried because they aren’t doing so well today and they really needed to talk about it.
 These quick check-ins may seem insignificant but I truly believe they have an especially great impact on the students who need it most.